uermel/Artiatomi/README.md

 This is the official Artiatomi cryo electron tomography package

 it consists of the following tools or applications:
-- EmSART: The "main" tool, performing tomographic reconstruction of cryo-EM tilt series.
+- **EmSART**: The "main" tool, performing tomographic reconstruction of cryo-EM tilt series.
 It accepts DM3/4 file series or MRC/ST files as input and writes the result in one EM file.
 MRC output is also implemented but not well tested.
-Heard of the implemented method is super-sampling SART and three- dimensional CTF correction.
+Core of the implemented method is super-sampling SART and three- dimensional CTF correction.
   References:
-  1) Super-sampling SART with ordered subsets.
+  1) Kunz, M. & Frangakis, A.S.
+(2014). _[Super-sampling SART with ordered subsets.](https://doi.org/10.1016/j.jsb.2014.09.010)_
-     Kunz and Frangakis
      J Struct Biol.
 2014 Nov;188(2):107-15.
-	 doi: 10.1016/j.jsb.2014.09.010.
-Epub 2014 Oct 2.
-  2) Three-dimensional CTF correction improves the resolution of electron tomograms.
+  2) Kunz, M. & Frangakis, A.S.
+(2017). _[Three-dimensional CTF correction improves the resolution of electron tomograms.](https://doi.org/10.1016/j.jsb.2016.06.016)_
-	 Kunz and Frangakis
 	 J Struct Biol.
 2017 Feb;197(2):114-122.
-	 doi: 10.1016/j.jsb.2016.06.016.
-Epub 2016 Jun 23.

-  If you use EmSART for reconstruction of your EM data, please make sure to properly cite the methods used.
+  If you use **EmSART** for reconstruction of your EM data, please make sure to properly cite the methods used.
-  If you develop software based on this implemantation, please also cite one of these papers. sub folder: EmSART
+  If you develop software based on this implemantation, please also cite one of these papers.
+  --> sub folder: EmSART
-- EmSARTRefine: Finds the individual shift of each sub-volume on each tilt of the tilt-series.
+- **EmSARTRefine**: Finds the individual shift of each sub-volume on each tilt of the tilt-series.
   ref: Paper to be published
   sub folder: EmSART
-- EmSARTSubVolumes: Reconstructs sub-volumes with weighted back- projection with three-dimensional CTF-correction without the need of reconstructing a full volume.
+- **EmSARTSubVolumes**: Reconstructs sub-volumes with weighted back- projection with three-dimensional CTF-correction without the need of reconstructing a full volume.
 Includes the individual shift information. sub folder: EmSART
-- MarkerAlignator: A command line tool to align marker files, provided either as EM-file (old TOM-toolbox format) or a set of IMOD marker files (*.fid, *.tlt, *.prexg).
+- **MarkerAlignator**: A command line tool to align marker files, provided either as EM-file (old TOM-toolbox format) or a set of IMOD marker files (*.fid, *.tlt, *.prexg).
 In theory, one could also convert the final IMOD alignment files, but this